 “People do tend to look at external appearance.
 When your clients think you are younger, they think you are more savvy with technology, social media,” he said.

 Nationally, there has been a dramatic rise in men getting cosmetic procedures.
 The American Society of Plastic Surgeons said there’s been a nearly 20 percent increase in men going under the plastic surgeon’s knife — or laser, or needle — since 2010.
 Much of that growth is in minimally invasive procedures like Botox or fillers.
 The number of men getting Botox jumped 27 percent during that span, the Society’s reports said.
+And it doesn’t seem like it is going to stop anytime soon, especially not when people find out about clinics like Luxurgery in New York.
+Having procedures like this done is your personal choice.
+But be sure you are doing it for the right reasons.

 While there’s no national data on why men are “getting work done,” New York-based dermatologist Dr. Robert Anolik said that through his conversations with patients, he knew ageism was a driving force.